 Nuremburg Children’s Christmas Market

-Considered Germany’s most famous Christmas Market, we like the tiny train, carousel and braving the Ferris Wheel that are part of the kid-size market, or Nurnberger Kinderweihnacht in the heart of Hauptmarkt square.
-Nuremburg’s German Christmas Market usually begins towards the end of November and lasts until a day or two before Christmas.
+Considered Germany’s most famous Christmas Market, we like the tiny steam train, carousel and braving the Ferris Wheel that are part of the kid-size market, or Nurnberger Kinderweihnacht in the heart of Hauptmarkt square.
+Nuremburg‘s German Christmas Market usually begins towards the end of November and lasts until a day or two before Christmas.
 Born in the 1750s, it now accommodates about 180 different vendors.

 This provides guests with a variety of genuine German cuisine as well as an array of homemade Christmas ornaments and crafts.
 Some of the savory staples that are presented include spicy gingerbread fruit loaves, an assortment of German pastries and baking goods as well as roasted sausages and traditional gluhwein (spiced wine mixed with honey and served warm in a mug), a very popular beverage during the winter.
 Typical Christmas articles such as tree ornaments and toys are also offered, and several booths have hands-on crafts activities for kids.
 However, a favorite souvenir among visitors is the Nuremburg Plum people which are actually made from real prunes.